tastybug/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 > The following commands must be run in the same directory used to generate the SSL certificates during the [Generating TLS Certificates](04-certificate-authority.md) lab.

+> Philipp's note: here, `kubectl` is used to generate a kubeconfig file for the node's `kubelet` process.
+Since certificates have been embedded into the file, it becomes portable and can later be copied over to the nodes.

 Generate a kubeconfig file the node-0 worker node:

 ```bash